Mobile Menu

 Staffing and Team Structure

-When responding to incidents, we maintain an average staffing of four operational personnel for fire and hazardous condition calls.
+When responding to fires and hazardous condition incidents, our goal is to maintain an average staffing of four operational personnel for fire and hazardous condition calls.
 These certified members are responsible for fire control operations and can work directly in hazardous environments.
-We also have one support personnel who manages non-hazardous tasks like incident command, running the truck, and other logistical duties.

 For medical calls, we typically respond with four medical responders per incident.
 Our medical team includes EMRs, certified EMTs, and Paramedics.